15-213/15-513/14-513 Introduction to Computer Systems: Frequently Asked Questions

 Must I attend a particular recitation?

-- Please make sure the recitation you normally attend is the one specified on your Autolab account; if this is not the case, email the staff list.
+- Please make sure the recitation you normally attend is the one specified on your Autolab account; if this is not the case, let staff know via a Piazza post.

-I have some command line output that I'd like to send to the staff.
+I have some text that I'd like to send to the staff.
 Should I send it as a screenshot?

 My editor shows me that my C code looks fine, but when my TA prints it out it looks different!